twinfoundation/data-processing/packages/data-processing-models/docs/reference/interfaces/IRule.md

-# Interface: IExtractRule
+# Interface: IRule

-Definition for the data to extract.
+Rule defining how to extract data from an object.

 ## Properties